 - 7 a.m. – wake up and make the coffee… and breakfast

-- 8:00 – pack up camp wait for you to dry off of 10th before I can pack up camp.
-More time down by the creek
+- 8:00 – pack up camp wait for dew to dry off of tent before packing up camp.
+More time down by the creek.

-- 10:00 – pack up camp and depart for Bartlett Lake
+- 10:00 – pack up camp and head for Bartlett Lake

 - 10:30 – pit stop at Sears-Kay ruins site (details and pics below)

-- 11:30 – Bartlett Lake Flats parking lot, fill up inflatable kayak
+- 11:30 – arrive at Bartlett Lake Flats parking lot, fill up inflatable kayak

 - 11:45 – paddle out of a small cove, into the light breeze and across the main channel

 - Noon – find another small cove to cruise while observing birds, fish and geckos

 - 12:15 – get all excited when a bald eagle makes a half dozen fly-bys near the yellow cliffs overhead; admonish myself for leaving camera and smartphone in car

 - 12:30 – paddle back to starting point.
 Pack up and start heading home